-So let’s discuss the benefits of green roofs, first, from an environmental perspective.
+So, let’s discuss the benefits of green roofs, first, from an environmental perspective.
 Green roofs provide air quality benefits to the city by filtering particulates from the air in the same manner all green space does.
-They help to mitigate the effects of urbanization on water quality, often dramatically, by filtering, absorbing and retaining rainfall.
-And ultimately, from a non-human centric mindset, the green roofs restore biodiversity to the urban environment by returning green space habitats to the local ecosystem.
+They help to mitigate the effects of urbanization on water quality, often dramatically.
+Green roofs can do this by filtering, absorbing and retaining rainfall.
+And ultimately, from a nonhuman-centric mindset, the green roofs restore biodiversity to the urban environment.
+This is done by returning green space habitats to the local ecosystem.

 So now let’s discuss the benefits from an economic perspective.
 Denver’s status, noted in a 2014 study by Climate Central, found the city has the third-greatest urban heat island effect of any American city.
 An effect partially produced by the radiating of heat off rooftops and pavements.
 The only American cities that ranked higher are Las Vegas, Nevada and Albuquerque, New Mexico.
 (The urban heat island effect is the raising of the temperature in the urban environment in comparison to the surrounding areas).